mubaraqwahab/wasp/README.md

 ## Motivation

 I noticed something common to _many_ tools used in frontend (web) development &ndash; they are effectively compilers.
-Many frontend web projects are written in languages (or at least, syntaxes) other than the languages of the web (i.e. HTML, CSS and JavaScript).
-For example, you'll find web projects developed with technologies like [React](https://reactjs.org/), [Sass](https://sass-lang.com/), [Nunjucks](https://mozilla.github.io/nunjucks/), etc. Of course, browsers don't understand these languages as is, so they have to be translated to languages that browsers understand.
+Many frontend web projects are written in languages (or at least, syntaxes) other than those of the web (i.e. HTML, CSS and JavaScript).
+For example, you'll find web projects developed with technologies like [JSX (React)](https://reactjs.org/), [Sass](https://sass-lang.com/), [Nunjucks](https://mozilla.github.io/nunjucks/), etc. Of course, browsers don't understand these languages as is, so they have to be translated to languages that browsers understand.
 This is where compilers come in.
 As well, other tools used in the development process like [code formatters](https://prettier.io/), [linters](https://eslint.org/), [bundlers](https://rollupjs.org/guide/en/), and [minifiers](https://terser.org/) work in a way similar to compilers.

 ## Why Lisp?